global-asp/lida-source/en/0017_getting-medicine.md

 "Yes, I will call my dentist tomorrow morning."

 ##
-"If you need stronger medicine, your doctor or dentist must give you a prescription."
+"If you need stronger medicine, you will need to get a prescription from your dentist or doctor."

 ##
 "Thank you!
 Goodbye."